Search results for

 The DJI mic comes with USB-C and Lightning adaptors; it does not support stereo recording for Lightning users.

-Swiping down on the touchscreen’s main display brings you to the upper menu and allows you to dive further into the DJI Mic controls.
+Swiping down on the touchscreen’s main display brings you to the upper menu and allows you to explore the DJI Mic controls further.
 Here, you can adjust receiver gain, headphone output level, transmitter settings, and display options like LED brightness.
-You can also select from three recording modes: Mono, Stereo or Ms (mono with safety track).
+You can also select from three recording modes: Mono, Stereo, or MS (mono with safety track).

 Lastly, swiping up from the main display takes you to the lower menu.
 The transmitters appear as TX1 and TX2.
 Here, you’ll find another way to record or mute and the option to format the onboard memory.